rehive/docs-portal/content/building/currency-manager-extension/transaction_flows.md

 #### Third party transaction handling

 The extension can use its discretion on how it wants to handle third party initiated transactions.
 In general it is not required to replicate every third party transaction on the Rehive ledger unless it is specifically designed as a 1-to-1 mapped extension.
-See 1-to-1(TODO LINK TO 1-to-1) mapping for more information.
+See [1-to-1 mapping](/building/currency-manager-extension/1-to-1-mapping/) for more information.

 When handling Rehive transaction webhooks, it is expected that the extension always eventually moves the transaction into either a Complete or a Failed state.
 If any flow is not supported, the manager should immediately fail the transaction.
 ##### Transaction flow